GCE Deployments

 Attach Public IP Attach a public IP address to the provisioned VM instances.

 Enabled by default.
-In most cases, use the default because StreamSets engines must create outbound connections to the internet.
+In most cases, use the default because IBM StreamSets engines must create outbound connections to the internet.

 Clear only when your GCP project does not allow externally accessible IP addresses and your Google Cloud administrator has created a Google Cloud NAT gateway as an environment prerequisite.